 But how do you become a certified ethical hacker?

 EC-Council's Certified Ethical Hacker (CEH) certification first launched in 2003.
 Since then, it has been continuously updated and is now in its 10th edition.
 The certification is designed to test your ability to use the knowledge and skills of malicious hackers to help organizations lawfully identify vulnerabilities within their systems before cyber-criminals can exploit them.
 CEH is considered a great starting point for IT technicians looking to develop computer forensic and penetration testing careers.
 Training for CEH takes time and effort, so is CEH certification worth it?

-Information security professionals are in high demand — job opportunities and salaries are on the rise as organizations seek top talent to help defend cloud-based networks, improve application security and develop innovative threat-reduction strategies.
+Updated June, 2021 - Information security professionals are in high demand — job opportunities and salaries are on the rise as organizations seek top talent to help defend cloud-based networks, improve application security, and develop innovative threat-reduction strategies.

 According to the 2018 Hacker Report less than 5% of today’s ethical hackers learned their skills in a classroom.
 While the majority of ethical hackers do have some form of computer qualification, few have formal certification in the discipline itself.
-So why would an ethical hacker need anything as ‘establishment’ as formal training and certification?
+So why would an ethical hacker need anything as ‘establishment’ as formal ethical hacking certification?

 As you advance your IT career, there are certain certifications that will give you higher earning potential.
 The cybersecurity field is in need of qualified IT security professionals – there are more jobs than candidates for them right now.
 And the demand continues to grow as cyber criminals get smarter and bolder.
 With so many IT cybersecurity certifications available, it’s hard to know which ones are going to help you earn a better living than others.
 Help combat cyber criminals and earn a healthy salary at the same time with the certifications that top our list.